OCTolyzer: Fully automatic toolkit for segmentation and feature extracting in optical coherence tomography and scanning laser ophthalmoscopy data: Discussion

-OCTolyzer's OCT analysis suite is equipped with choroid segmentation methods which can produce reproducible and clinically meaningful features of the choroid in the macula and around the optic disc.
-The reproducibility analysis (both at the population- and eye-level) also helpfully provide approximate thresholds which end-users can use to understand whether the change they are observing in the choroid after application of OCTolyzer is due to actual biological change or due to segmentation error.
+Thus, given that the largest residuals were those observed between morning and afternoon, and that we know the choroid thins during this time period, we propose that the reproducibility results in the DVCKD sample were confounded by natural diurnal variation of the choroid, and that this was the primary driver of the observed error in the peripapillary data, and not segmentation error.

-OCTolyzer's runtime is entirely reasonable for large-scale ophthalmic image analysis, even on a standard laptop CPU, taking 1.55s for a single 496 $\times$ 768 B-scan, 2.29s for a single 496 $\times$ 1536 peripapillary B-scan, and 85s for a 61 $\times$ 496 $\times$ 768 OCT volume scan.
+OCTolyzer's runtime is entirely reasonable for large-scale ophthalmic image analysis, even on a laptop CPU, taking under 2 seconds for a single 496 $\times$ 768 B-scan, just over 2 seconds for a single 496 $\times$ 1536 peripapillary B-scan, and around 85 seconds for a 61 $\times$ 496 $\times$ 768 OCT volume scan.
 AlzEye is a recently collected, large-scale dataset of retinal images from the Moorefield's Eye Hospital NHS Foundation Trust \cite{wagner2022alzeye}.
 AlzEye contains 1,567,358 OCT images from 154,830 patients.
-Assuming the 1,567,358 images were from approximately 25,695 61-stack OCT volume scans, these could be fully processed in approximately 25 days on the same laptop CPU --- an upper bound which could be significantly improved upon with GPU acceleration and a stronger CPU.
+Assuming the 1,567,358 images were from approximately 25,695 61-stack OCT volume scans, these could be fully processed in approximately 25 days on the same laptop CPU --- an upper bound which could be significantly improved upon with GPU acceleration and stronger compute resources.